bloxstreet/support/departments/public-relations.md

 | ovllie - Assistant of Public Relations |
 | pastxlmoonlixht - Assistant of Public Relations |

-unsightvls handles BloxStreet's social media platforms. unsightvls is not considered a member of the Public Relations Department.
+blackclvrr handles BloxStreet's social media platforms. blackclvrr is not considered a member of the Public Relations Department.